Enid-Sky/100-days-of-code/log.md

 ###  :calendar:Day 1: May 6th, Wednesday

+**Today's Progress:**
-**Today's Progress:** I read documentation on Node and Express.
+<p>:right_arrow:I read documentation on Node and Express.
 Then I setup my first local server by installing node, express, body-parser and cors.
-I also learned about the file heirarchy.
+I also learned about the file heirarchy. <p>

 **Thoughts:** Surprisingly easier that I thought it would be.
 However, there is much more ahead.
 <br>